SchoofsKelvin/vscode-sshfs/README.md

 This extension makes use of the new FileSystemProvider, added in version 1.23.0 of Visual Studio Code.

+## Features
+* Use a remote directory (over SSH) as workspace folder
+* Use agents, including Pageant for Windows
+* Easily create configurations that mirror a PuTTY session
+* Have multiple SSH workspace folders at once

 ## Usage
 Add SSH FS configs to "sshfs.configs" in your User Settings:
 ```js